antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Show Me a Complete Step-by-Step Example

+1. Create a new Godot project.
-1. Enable the plugin as described above.
+2. Enable the plugin as described above.
-2. Create a scene.
+3. Create a scene.
-3. Attach a script to it.
+4. Attach a script to it.
-4. Add the following code.
+5. Add the following code  to the script:

 ```gdscript
 func _ready() -> void: